 Also, at this stage the growing threshold GT of the map is defined as a function of data dimension (D) and a spread factor (SF) defined by the user.
-Formula used is $GT = -ln(D) \times ln(SF)$ (from (Alahakoon et al.,
+Formula used is $GT = -ln(D) \times ln(SF)$ (from [1]).

-2000)).
 Generally, a SF value of 0.5 always yields good results but its fine tuning is up to the user requirements and the dataset structure.